 Australia’s making a major move in online safety.
-From 10 December 2025, the Social Media Minimum Age legislation will prevent anyone under 16 from creating or maintaining accounts on platforms like YouTube, TikTok, Instagram, Snapchat, Facebook, and X (eSafety Commissioner, 2025¹).
+From 10 December 2025, the Social Media Minimum Age legislation will prevent anyone under 16 from creating or maintaining accounts on platforms like YouTube, Facebook, Instagram, Snapchat, Threads, TikTok, X, Kick and Reddit (eSafety Commissioner, 2025¹).

 This change, often called a “social media ban”, is not about limiting learning.
 It gives students a break from addictive algorithms, unsafe content, and the constant pull of online engagement that can affect focus and wellbeing (eSafety Commissioner, 2025¹; Einstein, 2025²).